State-transition dynamics of resting-state functional magnetic resonance imaging data: Model comparison and test-to-retest analysis: Methods

 \subsection{Midnight Scan Club data}

 We use the resting-state fMRI data provided by the Midnight Scan Club (MSC) project~\cite{gordon2017precision}.
-The MSC's resting-state fMRI data consist of recording from ten healthy human adults over ten consecutive nights.
+The MSC's resting-state fMRI data consist of recording from ten healthy human adults (age: $29.1\pm3.3$ (average ± standard deviation); five males and five females) over ten consecutive nights.
 A single recording session of the resting-state fMRI experiment lasted for 30 mins, resulting in 818 volumes.
 The imaging was performed on a Siemens TRIO 3T MRI scanner.
-All functional imaging was performed using an echo planar imaging (EPI) sequence (TR $= 2.2$ s, TE $= 27$ ms, flip angle $= 90^\circ$, voxel size $= 4$ mm $\times$ 4 mm $\times$ 4 mm, 36 slices).
+All functional imaging was performed using an echo planar imaging (EPI) sequence (TR $= 2.2$ s, TE $= 27$ ms, flip angle $= 90^{\circ}$, voxel size $= 4$ mm $\times$ 4 mm $\times$ 4 mm, 36 slices).

 It was originally reported that the eighth participant (i.e., MSC08) fell asleep, showed frequent and prolonged eye closures, and had systematically large head motion, yielding considerably less reliable data than those obtained from the other participants~\cite{gordon2017precision}.
 In our previous work, we also noticed that the quality of the data analysis fluctuated considerably more across the different sessions for the tenth participant (i.e., MSC10) than for the other participants except MSC08~\cite{khanra2023reliability}.
-Therefore, we excluded MSC08 and MSC10 from the following analysis.
+Therefore, we excluded MSC08 and MSC10 and only used the remaining eight participants (age: $29.1\pm3.4$; four males and four females) in the following analysis.

 We used SPM12 (http://www.fil.ion.ucl.ac.uk/spm) to preprocess the resting-state functional images.
-Specifically, we first conducted realignment, unwraping, slice-timing correction, and normalization to a standard template (ICBM 152).
+Specifically, we first conducted realignment, unwrapping, slice-timing correction, and normalization to a standard template (ICBM 152).
 Then, we performed regression analyses to remove the effects of head motion, white matter signals, and cerebrospinal fluid signals.
 Lastly, we conducted band-pass temporal filtering (0.01--0.1 Hz).

 We used a DMN composed of 12 ROIs~\cite{fair2009functional}.
-To optionally reduce the dimension of the DMN, we averaged over each pair of the symmetrically located right- and left-hemisphere ROIs into one observable.
+To optionally reduce the dimension of the DMN, which may improve the estimation of discrete states, we averaged over each pair of the symmetrically located right- and left-hemisphere ROIs into one observable.
 The symmetrized DMN has eight ROIs because four ROIs (i.e., amPFC, vmPFC, pCC, and retro splen) in the original coordinate system are approximately on the midline and therefore have not undergone the averaging over the right- and left-hemisphere ROIs~\cite{ezaki2018ge}.